petervandivier/yes-chef/README.md

 ### Roll your own

-I got cross eyed trying to figure out how to use the community cookbook, so now we remove the dependecy!
+I got cross eyed trying to figure out how to use the community cookbook, so now we remove the dependency!
 The last commit on which the community cookbook is referenced is `13d27dcec853e094b7e9acfaba4151e0cccab4c6`.

 <!-- Secret HT @kingcdavid for literally _all the work_ plus plenty of hand-holding -->